wolfv6/keybrd/CONTRIBUTING.md

 * Other comments or suggestions.

-Post the completed Q & A on [geekhack thread](https://geekhack.org/index.php?topic=83599.0) with a heading "keybrd library usability survey".
+Post the completed Q & A on [geekhack thread](https://geekhack.org/index.php?topic=83599.0) with the heading "keybrd library usability survey".
 If you prefer your answers remain confidential, pm the completed Q & A to [wolfv](https://geekhack.org/index.php?action=pm;sa=send;u=25471).

 Usability survey results will be used to make improvements to the keybrd library.